-Key information
+Key information 1

-Contents Error!
-Bookmark not defined.

 Data Protection Officer contact details 3

 Why do you hold and record information about me?
-3

 What information do you record about me?
 4

 Who do you share my information with?
-5

-Will you share my personal information for research purpose
+Will you share my personal information for research purposes?

 What data do we collect & use?
+7

 How do we comply with data protection law?
 7

-NHS National Data Opt Out 8
+NHS National Data Opt Out

 Opting out of shared care records 9

 Will you transfer my personal information overseas?
 10

 How long will you keep my personal information?
 11

 What are my information rights?
 11

 Right to information

 Right of access

 Right to rectification

-Right to be forgotten
+Right to be forgotten 12

-Right to restriction of processing
+Right to restriction of processing 12

 Right to notification

-Right to data portability
+Right to data portability 12

-Right to object
+Right to object 13

 Right to appropriate decision making

-Right to withdraw consent
+Right to withdraw consent 13

-How can I make a complaint about the way my personal info
+How can I make a complaint about the way my personal information has been used?

 How do you collect my information and how do you store it?

 Do I have to give you my personal information?

-ls my personal information used in profiling or automated de
+Is my personal information used in profiling or automated decision making?

-How do you make sure my personal information is safe and
+How do you make sure my personal information is safe and secure?

 How do you protect my privacy and confidentiality?
+15

 How will you meet my communication needs?

 Why do you use CCTV and other monitoring systems?
+16

-Truet Addraee 17
+Trust Address 17